newrelic/opensource-website/.github/ISSUE_TEMPLATE/new_project.md

 ---
-name: New project
+name: Add a new project
 about: Submit a new project that should be represented on this site
-title: ''
+title: "Add [PROJECT_NAME]"
 labels: project
-assignees: ''

 ---